 The Colt Single Action Army was the king of revolvers in the year of 1890.
 Remington; however, was not ready to concede to the popularity of the Colt SAA just yet.
 Thus, was born the Remington Model 1890 New Model Army revolver.

 Prior to the 1890 Remington New Army revolver was, among others, the Remington-Beals Model 1858 revolver, both in its original percussion configuration and as a metallic cartridge conversion.
 Following the 1858 revolver was the Remington Model 1875 Single Action Army, a pure cartridge revolver chambered in .45 Colt, .44-40 Winchester, and .44 Remington that was manufactured from 1875 to 1889.
 In the latter year, the 1875 Remington underwent a major design change to become the Remington Model 1890 New Model Army revolver.

-The Remington Model 1890 New Model Army revolver was manufactured from 1890 to 1896; wherein, it became the last single-action revolver manufactured by Remington.
+The Remington Model 1890 New Model Army revolver was manufactured from 1890 to 1896; wherein, it became the last single-action revolver manufactured by Remington under new ownership.
 Unit cost was $10.70 and only around 2,000 were produced.
-In its original form, it is one of the most sought-after of Remington handguns.
+In its original form, it is one of the most sought-after of Remington handguns in original form.
 The Remington Model 1890 New Model Army revolver was primarily used by Indian tribal police and one tribal policeman, it is said, used a Remington Model 1890 New Model Army revolver to dispatch Sitting Bull (“…police officer, Red Tomahawk, shot Sitting Bull in the head, and he dropped to the ground.” – Source: https://en.wikipedia.org/wiki/Sitting_Bull#Death_and_burial).